Curious about our Advocacy Grants Program? Check out the answers to these FAQs below.

 Do I already need to be doing advocacy work to be competitive?

 Not necessarily, but we will expect to see advocacy as one of your priorities in your strategic plan.
-If you are interested, please contact Vice President of Programs and Advocacy, Meredith Benton.
+If you are interested, please contact Senior Program Officer for Policy and Advocacy, Sumita Keller.

 If my organization does not qualify for the Advocacy Grant program, can we apply for another grant program?